zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_its_integration_guide.rst

 Storage APIs.

-The service is backed by hardware isolation of the flash access domain and relies on hardware to isolate the flash area from non-secure access and App RoT at higher levels of isolation .
+The service is backed by hardware isolation of the flash access domain and relies on hardware to isolate the flash area from access by the Non-secure Processing Environment, as well as the Application Root of Trust at higher levels of isolation.

 The current ITS service design relies on hardware abstraction provided by TF-M.
 The ITS service provides a non-hierarchical storage model, as a filesystem,